 Goal #1: Ending the School-To-Prison Pipeline

-The School-to-Prison Pipeline is the direct and indirect push-out of young people from the school system and into the juvenile justice and criminal justice systems.
-Across the country, and in New York City, we experience this through the overuse of suspensions, metal detectors, zero tolerance policies that involve the police in minor incidents, school based arrests, referrals to juvenile detention, and incarceration.
+The School-to-Prison Pipeline is the system of indirect and direct processes which pushes young people out from the school system and into the juvenile justice and criminal justice systems.
+In New York City and across the country, we see the School-to-Prison pipeline enacted through the overuse of suspensions, metal detectors, zero tolerance policies that involve the police in minor incidents, school based arrests, referrals to juvenile detention, and incarceration.

-Students know that punitive discipline practices do not reduce conflict or get at the root of behavior problems, disproportionately impact students of color, LGBTQ students, immigrant students, and students with special needs and fails to make students safer.
+Students know that punitive discipline practices do not reduce conflict, fail to get at the root of behavioral problems, do not increase student safety, and disproportionately affect students of color, LGBTQ students, immigrant students, and students with special needs.
 To begin to keep students in the classroom and out of the courts, we are calling for:

 Goal # 2: Investing In Our Schools

 RYTF successfully advocated for the introduction of Participatory Budgeting to the 31st Councilman District, which covers portions of the Far Rockaway Peninsula.
 Participatory Budgeting allows residents to decide how to over $1 million dollars of taxpayer money.
 Community members exchange ideas, work together to turn ideas into project proposals, and vote to decide what projects get funded.
 RYTF has fought to secure over $800,000 in capital improvements to Rockaway high schools through Participatory Budgeting.